BUSINESS EXCELLENCE AND MANAGEMENT

 Confidentiality

 The editorial team, including editor-in-chief and editorial board assumes that it will not disclose any information related to an article received for publication to any third party, other than the corresponding author, reviewers and publisher, under appropriate conditions.
+Also, the editors should preserve the anonymity of the reviewers.

 Disclosure and conflicts of interest